karamalqinneh/advanced-js-reading-notes/11-Socket.io.md

 A real-time application (RTA) is an application that functions within a period that the user senses as immediate or current.

 Some examples of real-time applications are:
 Collaboration Applications, instant messengers and push Notifications.

 ## Why Socket.IO?

-Writing a real-time application with popular web applications stacks like LAMP (PHP) has traditionally been very hard.
-It involves polling the server for changes, keeping track of timestamps, and it is a lot slower than it should be.
+Writing a real-time application using popular web application stacks such as LAMP (PHP) has always been a difficult task.
+It entails polling the server for updates and keeping track of timestamps, and it runs far slower than it should.

-Sockets have traditionally been the solution around which most real-time systems are architected, providing a bi-directional communication channel between a client and a server.
-This means that the server can push messages to clients.
-Whenever an event occurs, the idea is that the server will get it and push it to the concerned connected clients.
+Most real-time systems have typically been built on sockets, which provide a bi-directional communication channel between a client and a server.
+This indicates that the server has the ability to send messages to clients.
+The concept is that whenever an event occurs, the server will receive it and send it to the connected clients that are affected.

 ## Difference Between WebSocket and Socket.io

-WebSocket is the communication Protocol that provides bidirectional communication between the Client and the Server over a TCP connection; WebSocket remains open all the time, so they allow real-time data transfer.
-When clients trigger the request to the server, it does not close the connection on receiving the response; it rather persists and waits for the client or server to terminate the request.
-Socket.IO is a library that enables real-time and full-duplex communication between the Client and the Web servers.
-It uses the WebSocket protocol to provide the interface.
-Generally, it is divided into two parts; both WebSocket vs Socket.io are event-driven libraries.
+WebSocket is a communication protocol that allows bidirectional communication between a client and a server over a TCP connection.
+Because WebSockets are always open, they allow for real-time data transmission.
+When a client sends a request to a server, the server does not stop the connection after getting the response; instead, it lingers and waits for the client or server to end the request.
+Socket.IO is a library that allows clients and web servers to communicate in real time and in full duplex.
+The interface is provided by the WebSocket protocol.
+Both WebSocket and Socket.io are event-driven libraries, thus they're separated into two components.

 ### Key features of Socket.IO